Haptic-Apps/Slide-iOS/README.md

 ### Make your life easier:

 You can automate the process of changing your credentials and `USR_DOMAIN`, which we recommend.
-Alter [/scripts/install-filter.sh](/scripts.install-filter.sh) with the information it asks for, then run it (`sh ./scripts/install-filter.sh`).
+Alter [/scripts/install-filter.sh](/scripts.install-filter.sh) with the information it asks for, then run it (`sh ./setup-signing-filter.sh --install`).
 Once done, you can freely change branches and pull without needing to mess around with your signing info.
+You can undo the changes it makes by specifying `--uninstall` instead of `--install`.

 ### If you are having trouble building on XCode 10 or MacOS Mojave